 Thinking of another intervention in school to improve progress?
 Then consider a whole school approach to developing relationships.
-It costs nothing, is sustainable and something which will impact on all abilities.
+It costs nothing other than time, is sustainable and something which will have a positive impact on all abilities.

 This is nothing new!
 The relationship you have with your pupils is fundamental to engaging them in lessons, making good progress and good behaviour management.
 This is true for us too isn’t it.
-We are more likely to take constructive feedback, be generous with our time and resources or tolerate a range of behaviours because we have a good trusting relationship with someone.
+We are more likely to take constructive feedback, be generous with our time and resources or tolerate a range of behaviours because we have a good trusting relationship with the other person.

 So here are some top tips from the Search Institute and Young Minds about how to strengthen those relationships to maximise pupil’s motivation, resilience and progress:

 - Take time to foster their interests and talk about their talents

 - Provide support; help pupils complete tasks and achieve goals and help map out a sense of hope and aspiration for them

 - Share power; build pupils confidence to take charge of their life and place limits that keep them on track.

 - Expand possibilities; connect pupils with people and places that broaden their experiences and world.
 Introduce them to more people who can help them develop and thrive